 Jefferson Cowie recently joined the faculty at Vanderbilt University, where he moved after teaching at Cornell University for eighteen years.
-At Vanderbilt, he holds the James G. Stahlman Chair in the Department of Labor Relations, Law, and History at the ILR School at Cornell University.
-His work in social and political history focuses on how class, inequality, and work shape American politics and culture.
+At Vanderbilt, he holds the James G. Stahlman Chair in the Department of History.
+His work in social and political history focuses on how class, inequality, and labor shape American politics and culture.

 The Nation magazine described Jefferson Cowie as “one of our most commanding interpreters of recent American experience.”
 His most recent book, Stayin’ Alive: The 1970s and the Last Days of the Working Class, draws together labor, politics, and popular culture into a vibrant narrative about the decline of class in American political culture.
 It received a number of “best book” awards, including two of the profession’s most prestigious: the 2011 Francis Parkman Prize for the Best Book in American History and the Merle Curti Award for the Best Book in Social and Intellectual History.